 Born in the Ukraine, Marina immigrated to America through World Relief in 1999.
 She graduated with her Doctorate of Pharmacy from UIC in May 2017.
 Her desire to know God personally began when she read the Bible after being inspired by Rick Warren's Purpose Driven Life.
 It was from this point on that she developed a heart for serving the Lord on the mission field.
 It was only nine months after she first volunteered that she became the new Director of Free Healthcare.
 She is a member of the Russian-speaking Evangelical Church of Holy Trinity in Hickory Hills.
 Marina lives with her parents and six siblings in Montgomery.

-Taking an early retirement, Tim comes to us after a 36 year career in the inspection and technical field of the oil industry.
+Taking an early retirement, Tim comes to us after a 36 year career in the oil industry.
 Having become serious about his relationship with Jesus Christ after hard times in 1993, he “can’t imagine a better way to spend this season” of his life.
-His heart for the ministry is an extension of his previous experience in support and recovery ministry combined with more personal experience walking alongside some family members who struggle with mental illness and addiction.
+His heart for the ministry is an extension of his previous experience in support and recovery ministry combined with personal experience.
 As chaplain, his role is to oversee our men’s recovery ministry, pray with the patrons, shepherd the volunteers, and to provide spiritual oversight of the ministry.
 Tim says, "I've always felt that God's hand has been on me and that He had plans for my life.
-I started volunteering at Mission Possible and immediately knew that this is where God wants me to be.
-I feel blessed to be a part of this volunteer-based team.
-It's been extremely satisfying seeing men come in and be ministered to."
-Tim and his wife, Sue, live in Yorkville just down the street from their two adult children and four grandkids.
+I started volunteering at Mission Possible and immediately knew that this is where God wants me to be.”
+Tim and his wife, Sue, live in Yorkville just down the street from their married daughter and four grandkids.
+They also have a son who lives out of state.
 He and his wife enjoy running 5K races in their free time.

 Board member/dental hygienist